Code-Institute-Submissions/RicardoMor98-Project1/README.md

 - This footer design provides a professional and polished conclusion to the webpage, enhancing the overall user experience.

-# Testing
+## Testing

 - Validator Testing

    - HTML

 <img src="assets/images/html-validator.png">

-No errors were returned when passing through the official W3C Markup Validator W3C Validator Results
+No errors were returned when passing through the official W3C Markup Validator W3C Validator Results.

    - CSS

 <img src="assets/images/css-validator.png">

 No errors were found when passing through the official W3C CSS Validator W3C CSS Validator Results

+## Browser Testing

+- The Website was tested on Google Chrome, Firefox, Microsoft Edge, Safari browsers with no issues noted.

+## Device Testing

+- The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 8, iPhoneX and iPad to ensure responsiveness on various screen sizes.

+- The website performed as intended.

+- The responsive design was also checked using Chrome developer tools across multiple devices with structural integrity holding for the various sizes.

+- I also used the following websites to test responsiveness:

+     - Responsinator

-# Future Improvements
+## Future Improvements

 - Improvment on the visuality for different devices.

 - Add a search functionality for users to quickly find specific information.

-- Enhance user interaction with more dynamic features and multimedia elements
+- Enhance user interaction with more dynamic features and multimedia elements.

+- Social Media links in the footer to ensure they direct the user to the correct page and open in a new tab.

-# Resources
+## Resources

 - Font Awesome icons for navigation menu (https://fontawesome.com/)